-The CICs currently implemented in Kenya are established with a connecting exchange protocol (built into their smart contract = immutable code that is executed for every transaction on a blockchain).
-This exchange protocol includes a bonding curve (that connects CICs to their reserves) and is described in the Bancor White Paper.
-Such tokens are linked to each other by staking a common token into their "reserve".
-If two tokens (smart contracts) with a compatible exchange protocol share the same reserve (or a reserve of a reserve and so on, with a common token) the protocol is able to create an automatic exchange ratio between the two tokens.
-This enables community currencies built with such a protocol to interact with their neighbor by choosing or establishing common reserves.
+The CICs currently implemented in Kenya are established with the ability to be added to a liquidity pool with a connecting exchange protocol (built into the pool's smart contract = immutable code that is executed for every transaction on a blockchain).
+This exchange protocol in a liquidity pool includes the potential for both static and bonded connections that connect CICs to each other or other tokens in a pool and is described in the Bancor White Paper.
+Such tokens are linked to each other by staking their own token and a common token into a liquidity pool.
+If two tokens (smart contracts) with a common token in a liquidity pool exist on a decentralized exchange network the protocol is able to create an automatic exchange rate between the two tokens.
+This enables community currencies built with such a protocol to interact with their neighbor by choosing or establishing common pools or pools containing common network tokens.

-These reserve tokens that link community currencies together need not be tradable outside the regional network, but can optionally be connected to other reserves in a fractal-like manner and/or national currencies.
-The exchange protocol automates the price discovery of connected CICs as a function of their imports relative to their exports.
-In effect, using the protocol when converting from one token (A) into another (B) drives up supply and the relative price of B to A by adjusting the reserve balance of each CIC.
+A network token that links community currencies together need not be tradable outside the regional network, but can optionally be connected to other tokens via liquidity pools in a fractal-like manner.
+With a variable rate pool the exchange protocol automates the price discovery of connected CICs as a function of their imports relative to their exports.
+In effect, using the protocol when converting from one token (A) into another (B) drives up supply and the relative price of B to A. In a static pool there can be a fixed exchange rate, such as 1:1, that will allow exchange only while there are still tokens in the pool.

-A network of exchange protocol (bonding curve) connected CICs, when used as a medium of exchange, can be seen as a Network of Currencies.
+A network of liquidity pool connected CICs, when used as a medium of exchange, can be seen as a Network of Currencies.
 These currency networks have the potential, as an emergent phenomenon, to create connected and decentralized economic systems.
 It is important to realize that CICs as well as networks of CICs are not necessarily decentralized - CCs are historically often single issuer (albeit potentially a cooperative or trusted single issuer) hence highly centralized, and lack scalability according to North (2005) for this reason.
 It is a network of networks of these connected community currencies that begins to truly differentiate itself from isolated community currency systems or centralized exchanges or centralized network tokens, and provide adequate market acceptance, based on shared protocols for relative value.